Tattoo Machine Mechanics

 With this particular tattoo lesson, I will discuss the importance of knowing your tattoo machine and its mechanics so you may better understand its operation.

-Maintenance and repair are two main points of this tattoo lesson.
+Maintenance and repair are the two main points of this tattoo lesson.
 Learning how to disassemble and reassemble your tattoo machine are key components on how your tattoo machine will run.
 Not all tattoo machines are the same, so mastering the basics will reduce the likelihood of panicking if your tattoo machine stops working in the middle of a project.

 Before you actually begin disassembling your tattoo machine, you will want to examine it and, if necessary, take notes so you have all the correct pieces organized as you begin the disassembly process.